Supporting Rural Health

 Equitable Access to Healthcare

 One of the guiding principles of The New Zealand Health Strategy is equitable access for all New Zealanders to a comprehensive range of health and disability services.
 With more than 700,000 people living and working in rural areas, the services we provide on the Mobile Surgical Unit (MSU) – Te Waka Hauora are clearly focussed on ensuring these patients are treated where they live and work.
 Our promise is to deliver a safe, friendly and quality-driven service.

 Services We Deliver

 Mobile Health provides a wide range of services to support rural health in all areas of New Zealand.
 In total there are four broad service categories and while they are reported separately, each is closely inter-linked.
 Mobile Health is uniquely positioned to provide the following services on a national basis.

 The Rural Health Education Hub provides continuing professional development to rural health professionals in 5 different areas:

 Strong and Vibrant Rural Communities

-With over 600,000 New Zealanders living and working in rural areas, Mobile Health continues to focus on enhancing rural health and wellbeing.
-Our services directly support patients by providing equity of access as well as supporting the rural health workforce with access to training, education and continuing professional development.
+With more 700,000 New Zealanders living and working in rural areas, Mobile Health continues to focus on enhancing rural health and wellbeing.
+Our services directly support patients by providing equity of access, as well as supporting the rural health workforce with access to training, education and continuing professional development.

 REFLECTING THE COMMUNITIES WHERE WE OPERATE, 62% OF PATIENTS SELF-IDENTIFIED AS NEW ZEALAND EUROPEAN & 29.3% MAORI.
 IN SOME HOST SITES 80% OF PATIENTS IDENTIFIED AS MAORI